 There is an anatomy multi-function lab which contains plastic models, charts, skeletons and plastinated specimens.
 Plastinated specimens are real cadaveric parts which are leased from the University of Michigan.
 The cadaver is dissected to the specifications of the program and then slowly infused with plastic so that the body part becomes preserved without exposing students to environmentally hazardous materials.
 The plastinated specimens have a 90 year shelf life and give the students an opportunity to access specimens throughout their three academic years of study.The Concord, N.H.
 Center has recently moved into a new facility in Manchester, N.H.
 The Manchester Center campus occupies the entire third floor of the building at 670 North Commercial Street, Manchester, N.H.
 The Center houses the Physical Therapy program during the day and other graduate and undergraduate programs in the evenings and on weekends.
 This gives the physical therapy students access to the entire space, computer lab and classrooms during the day, and to the computer lab and study areas during the other operating hours.
 The program is taught in two large classrooms and three spacious labs and the students have access to ten classrooms and seminar rooms.

 The Franklin Pierce University College of Graduate and Professional Studies does not provide housing, meals or transportation.
 An active Physical Therapy Student Association aids fellow students in finding ways to meet these needs.

-There are a limited number of part time work-study opportunities for students in the DPT program, these positions are awarded during the first term of each year.
-There are also four Graduate Research Assistant positions available each year, they are given to exceptional students who are attending the second year of the program.
+There are a limited number of part time work-study opportunities for students in the DPT program, and these positions are awarded during the first term of each year.
+There are also four Graduate Research Assistant positions available each year, and they are offered to exceptional students who are attending the second year of the program.
 It is not recommended that students plan to work significant hours while participating in this full time program.

 The $2,500 Alumni Scholarship, established by the Alumni Board in 2002, will be awarded to one student enrolled in the DPT program each year.